the-draupnir-project/draupnir-documentation/docs/governance/reports/2510A-selection.md

 ## Context

 In the [current cycle](./2510A-cycle-review.md) we have been making changes to give draupnir users more control in the project's direction.
+And to reaffirm contributors work on the project.

 ## Options